soelen/storybook-addon-rem/README.md

 npm run storybook
 ```

-**Notice**: This storybook insance requires a lower node version than 18.
+**Notice**: This storybook instance requires a lower node version than 18.
 If needed: Install [NVM](https://github.com/nvm-sh/nvm) and switch to a
 lower version of nodejs e.g. `v16.19.0` also known as `lts/gallium`: